Desert Center Airport

 Desert Center Airport (FAA LID: CN64, formerly L64) is a private-use airport located five nautical miles (6 mi, 9 km) northeast of the central business district of Desert Center, in Riverside County, California, United States.

-The airport located at the end of an unnamed road, one mile (1.6 km) east of CA Route 177 (Desert Center - Rice Road), 127 mi northeast of San Diego.
+The airport is located at the end of an unnamed road, one mile (1.6 km) east of CA Route 177 (Desert Center - Rice Road), 127 mi northeast of San Diego.

 History

 World War II use

 Desert Center Army Air Field (AAF) was built in the early 1940s was a subbase of Thermal Army Air Field and served as a support base for the Air Technical Service Command near Camp Desert Center.
 The airfield was located within the Desert Center Division Camp, which encompassed over 34000 acre.
 Desert Center was one of the areas included in the California Arizona Maneuver Area, used during 1942–44 to train General Patton's armored forces for desert combat prior to it deploying to North Africa.

 Desert Center AAF was first known as the Desert Center Airdrome.
 According to a history of the 1st, 2nd, and 3rd Airdrome Detachments, a detachment of the 475th Base Headquarters and Air Base Squadron was the first administrative unit stationed at Desert Center, arriving on 15 January 1943.
 It was described as having 5,500' runways.
 The field also had taxiways and a parking apron.
 More than 40 buildings were constructed at the airfield, including an operations building, power house, Link Trainer building, hangar and various supply buildings.
 The 74th Reconnaissance Group was the first flying unit at the field, arriving in December 1942 while the facility was under construction.
 It was variously equipped with O-52s, L-1s, L-4s, B-25s, P-39s and P-40s and trained to provide air support and reconnaissance to the Army ground forces training at the desert combat training facility.

 Desert Center AAF was officially opened in April 1943.
 The 3d Airdrome Detachment was activated on 1 August to maintain the installation and assist in the administration and training of tactical organizations stationed at the airfield for training and maneuvers.

 When the training area closed in 1944, the airfield was assigned to the Fourth Air Force, and operational activities decreased greatly.
 The airfield remained open, however, and was used by B-24 Liberator crews flying training missions from March Field.